Raïs Hamidou

 Hamidou ben Ali, known as Raïs Hamidou (الرايس حميدو), or Amidon in American literature (c.
-1770 - June 17, 1815), was an Algerian corsair.
-He captured up to 200 ships during his career.
-Hamidou ensured the prosperity of the Deylik of Algiers, and gave it its last glory before the French invasion.
+1770 - June 17, 1815), was an Algerian Admiral.
+As a state-sanctioned pirate and slaver he is credited with capturing up to 200 ships during his career.
+He was one of the last powerful Algerian figures prior to the French invasion.

 Origins

 He was the son of a man named Ali.
 According to some sources, his father was an artisan tailor in Algiers.

 According to documents discovered by the archivist Albert Devoulx, Hamidou "belonged to a class of Arabs settled in the cities for a more or less long time, which the Europeans called Moors".
-Despite this, after the battle off Cape Gata, his captured officers and crew said that he was Kabyle during an interview with their American captors.
-He is also described as a “native Algerian” by European sources.

 At age 10 he started working aboard a pirate ship commanded by Raïs Memmou as a cabin boy.
 There he learned many different things, and he gained much experience from it.

 Career as Rais

 There are no documents on the activity of Raïs Hamidou during his early years as a pirate captain in Algiers, but we can assume that he was under the tutelage of an older privateer, and that he was doing his apprenticeship.
 After passing the exam set by the taifa des raïs (a council of pirate captains of Algiers), he was allowed to become a raïs himself.
 His first success came shortly after his appointment, when he successfully guided his ship from seemingly certain defeat at the hands of a much larger Spanish foe.

 After Oran was recaptured in 1792, the then-bey of Oran Mohammed el Kebir appointed Hamidou as chief of the Oranese navy, both a defense and a privateer fleet.
 At the time the navy of Oran consisted of three xebecs, and several feluccas.
 Dey Sidi Hassan also granted him another three-masted xebec.

 In 1795 or 1796, after returning from a raid in Italy he was caught in a storm and anchored at La Calle, a French outpost in nominally Algerian territory.
 His anchors broke and his ship was smashed against the rocks of the shore.
 This event nearly ruined Hamidou's career.
 The loss of a ship entrusted to a raïs was most often very severely punished.
 He decided not to make his report, and was caught and brought back by force to Algiers.
 But he was able to calm the anger of the dey and soon, he had a frigate built by the Spanish Maestro Antonio, a renegade carpenter in Algiers.